orchid00/2018-10-24-ugent/exercises/python_exercises.md

 ## Variables

 Values can be fixed, calculated or a result of a transformation.
-Variables follow namin conventions
+Variables follow naming conventions
 - s
 - h
 - n

 ## Data types
--i
+- i
--f
+- f
--s
+- s
--b
+- b

 ## Methods